This program describes the procedures and methods for the management of medical, biohazard or pharmaceutical wastes.

-- Laboratory Wastes: Specimen or microbiologic cultures, stocks of potentially infectious agents, and culture media.
+- Laboratory Wastes: Specimen or microbiological cultures, stocks of potentially infectious agents, and culture media.

-- Blood or Body Fluids: Liquid blood elements or other regulated body fluids, or articles contaminated with blood or body fluids.
+- Blood or Body Fluids: Liquid blood elements or other regulated bodily fluids, or articles contaminated with blood or bodily fluids.

 - Sharps: Syringes, needles, blades, broken glass.